cgw54/WhatTheFugacity/README.md

 # WhatTheFugacity
 2021 ENGRI 1120 Project

-The notebook including the working process description and simulation can be found in the Parallel template in the notebooks folder.
+The complete notebook including the working process description and simulation can be found in the ENGRI-1120-Project-Parallel-Template.jl file in the notebooks folder.
 It should be the first .jl file there.

 Here is the link to our video discussion: